-- (1) The CEO may approve individuals for the purposes of carrying out analyses under this Act. - An individual may apply, in the approved form, to the CEO for (2) an approval under this Division. - The application must be accompanied by (3) - any information that the CEO requires to determine the (a) application; and - the fee, if any, prescribed by the regulations. (b) - (4) The CEO may after considering an application for approval - grant the application, with or without conditions; or (a) - refuse the application. (b) - If the CEO grants an application for approval, the CEO must (5) issue the applicant with a written approval that sets out any conditions to which the approval is subject. - If the CEO refuses an application for approval, the CEO must (6) give notice of the refusal in writing to the applicant setting out the reasons for the refusal.
+- (1) The CEO may approve individuals for the purposes of carrying out analyses under this Act. - (2) An individual may apply, in the approved form, to the CEO for an approval under this Division. - (3) The application must be accompanied by - (a) any information that the CEO requires to determine the application; and - (b) the fee, if any, prescribed by the regulations. - (4) The CEO may after considering an application for approval - (a) grant the application, with or without conditions; or - (b) refuse the application. - (5) If the CEO grants an application for approval, the CEO must issue the applicant with a written approval that sets out any conditions to which the approval is subject. - (6) If the CEO refuses an application for approval, the CEO must give notice of the refusal in writing to the applicant setting out the reasons for the refusal.